 In the process of doing this project, I began to see the challenges of working to create a project funded by Venture Capital, where there was a high expectation of “turning a profit”

-Like most artists, I was never focused on the money, though I was focused on making a system that could be sold for under a few thousand dollars, to allow a true open-source experiment in robotic biological experimentation.
-With moving more toward a need to “turn a profit”, I lost interest in the project.
+Like most artists, I was never focused on money.
+However, I was focused on making a system that could be sold for under a few thousand dollars to allow an open-source experiment in robotic biological experimentation.
+With moving more toward a need to “turn a profit,” I lost interest in the company.

-Since then my colleague and friend Dr. Raghu Machiraju has continued the run the company with his wife Jany Chan. https://www.abiobot.io/
+Since then, my colleague and friend Dr. Raghu Machiraju have continued the run the company with his wife, Jany Chan. https://www.abiobot.io/

 In the updated system, Opentrons has provided the current hardware platforms.
-Urbanity and Knowable designed AbioBot’s UI, as well as built this website.
+Urbanity and Knowable designed AbioBot’s UI and built this website.
 BigKittyLabs used various software stacks to collaborate with AbioBot and create our UX.

 Bigger Tuna developed the lighting platforms required for AbioBot to design Gan.